South Africa: Zulu King Goodwill Zwelithini dies aged 72 | DW | 12.03.2021

-The king's health had deteriorated while in hospital, the royal family confirmed.
+There had been rumors about the Zulu leader's death since his hospital admission for diabetes treatment last month.
+He was the longest-serving Zulu monarch in history.

-South Africa's Zulu King Goodwill Zwelithini has died at age 72, his cousin, the Zulu Prime Minister Prince Mangosuthu Buthelezi confirmed in a statement on Friday.
+Zulu King Goodwill Zwelithini of South Africa has died at age 72, his cousin, Mangosuthu Buthelezi, a powerful veteran politician who is also a Zulu prince, confirmed in a statement on Friday.

 "Tragically, while still in hospital, His Majesty's health took a turn for the worse and he subsequently passed away in the early hours of this morning," the statement read.

-There had been rumors about the Zulu leader's death since his hospital admission, which his aides were reportedly denying.
+There had been rumors about the Zulu leader's death since his hospital admission, which his aides had reportedly been denying.

 King Zwelithini was the longest-serving Zulu monarch in history, reigning for more than five decades.

-While the traditional leader's role was largely spiritual, he was occasionally involved in politics.
+While the traditional leader's role was largely spiritual and ceremonial, he was occasionally involved in politics.

-The king controlled the Ingonyama Trust, which manages nearly 3 million hectares (7,4 acres) of communally-owned land.
+The king was the sole trustee of the Ingonyama Trust, which manages nearly 3 million hectares (7.4 million acres) of communally-owned land.
+In 2019, he vowed to protect his land when a South African authority proposed scrapping the Ingonyama Trust.

+King Zwelithini reigned over nearly 11 million Zulu people living in the eastern province of KwaZulu-Natal.

+Thousands of Zulu people around Africa, including in Malawi, Mozambique and Zimbabwe, also recognized the monarch.

 He had six wives and 28 children.